Did John Hemmens Recommend Unsuitable Investments?

 Investors who rely on their brokers for recommendations may be able to recover their losses through FINRA arbitration.

 John Hemmens Background Information

 John Hemmens has passed the following exams:

 - Series 66 – Uniform Combined State Law Examination

 - Series 7 – General Securities Representative Examination

 John Hemmens is a registered broker in 13 states.
 He is a registered investment adviser in Texas and New Jersey.

 Besides Merrill Lynch, Pierce, Fenner & Smith Incorporated, John Hemmens has not worked with any other firm.

 Kurta Law Can Help

-If you have suffered losses after working with John Hemmens, don’t hesitate to contact us today at 877-600-0098 or email@example.com for a free consultation.
+If you have worked with John Hemmens and have concerns about your investments, don’t hesitate to contact us today at 877-600-0098 or firstname.lastname@example.org for a free consultation.